elugens/hello-javascript/docs/additional-questions/regular-expressions/unicode-regex.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When we are handling script-based languages like Cyrillic, Greek, Arabic, or Han (Chinese).
-We should use the Unicode property for the Script writing system.
-This can be achieved by using the Script=&#8249;value&#8250; syntax.
+We should use the Unicode property for the Scriptwriting system, which can get achieved using the Script=&#8249;value&#8250; syntax.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />